eXeC64/imv/README.md

 #### Choosing pictures to email
     find ./holiday_pics -type f -name '*.jpg' | imv - | xargs cp -t ~/outbox

+### Slideshow

+imv can be used to display slideshows.
+You can set the number of seconds to show each image for with the `-t` option at start up, or you can configure it at runtime using the `t` and `T` hotkeys to increase and decrease the image display time, respectively.

+To cycle through a folder of pictures, showing each one for 10 seconds:

+    imv -t 10 ~/Pictures/London

 Installation
 ------------